• Skip to primary navigation

 How to reheat potato soup?

-The best way to heat potato soup in on the stovetop thinning with a little more milk as needed.
+The best way to heat this old-fashioned potato soup is on the stovetop, thinning with a little more milk as needed.
 However, the microwave works as well.
 Just be sure to stir the bowl often of the edges of the soup will over cook.
 Thin with milk to the consistency you prefer.

 • Test one of the larger potato pieces before blending.
 When you touch it with a fork it should break apart effortlessly.
 It should be super soft!